Introduction – A Modest Historical Accounting of Kimble Glass Company and Owens-Illinois, Inc.

 Don Herbert Kemske or known popularly as Don Herbert – Mr. Wizard (born 1917-JUL-10 in Waconia, MN and died 2007-JUN-12 at his home in Bell Canyon), CA was a very well-known television personality due primarily to his numerous educational TV programs geared toward children spanning from 1951 to 1990.
 “He was the creator and host of Watch Mr. Wizard (1951–1965), Mr. Wizard (1971–1972), Mr. Wizard’s World (1983–1990), and other educational television programs for children devoted to science and technology.
 He also produced many short video programs about science and authored several popular books about science for children.”

 “The Mr. Wizard show, broadcast live, was carefully scripted, meticulously researched, and smooth-flowing.
 Each week, Mr. Wizard—described by Marcel LaFollette (Smithsonian researcher and historian) as a “nonthreatening, easygoing, intelligent man with a smiling face” in shirtsleeves and tie (and the occasional lab coat)—carefully guided his youthful assistants through simple experiments.
 Using ordinary household items such as eggs, balloons, milk bottles, coffee cans, and knitting needles, Herbert explained larger scientific principles like gravity, magnetism, and oxidation.
 Although seemingly complex, the experiments actually were simple enough to be re-created by his young viewers in the classroom or at home.”

 The above biographical material is quoted from the Mr. Wizard Papers, Archives Center, National Museum of American History.
 Craig Orr, archivist and Alison Oswald, archivist.
 Copyright 2015.

-A collection of Mr. Wizard episode extracts starting off with a bang!
+A YouTube collection of Mr. Wizard episode extracts start off with a bang!

 Kimble Products and the Lectron System

 How did Kimble Products through Owens-Illinois become involved with creating the Mr. Wizard’s Experiments product lines, something quite outside their stated area of business?
 It was because Owens-Illinois had a Toys and Games Group within their corporate structure, as evidenced by the letter from 1973 shown below.
 The opportunity to acquire the Lectron System assets and add the Electronics topic to the Mr. Wizard’s Experiments product lines made good business sense.